syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Create-PDF-Document-in-Azure.md

 ---
 title: Create PDF document in Microsoft Azure | Syncfusion
-description: Learn how to create a PDF document in Azure services using Syncfusion .NET PDF library in C#.
+description: Learn how to create a PDF document in Azure services effortlessly using Syncfusion .NET PDF library in C#.
 platform: document-processing
 control: PDF
 documentation: UG